jpinna99/dnd-character-builder/AB_campaign_notes.md

 Poor Snuffy the Kenku is saddened because his best friend was at the Mill.
 Gov Nighthill and Escobert confirm that the Mill was burned down in the attack.
 Nighthill is devising a plan to appeal for help from neighboring villages and towns.
 Thorgar shares more about himself: we learn that he ended up in Greenest with his group on a mission commissioned by the Slayers Take (monster hunting guild) to kill a hag, but got trapped here by the attack.
-We then hear the roar of the dragon, which has returned and fired its breath weapon at those on the top of the Keep, and steel ourselves for battle...
+We then hear the roar of the dragon, which has returned and fired its breath weapon at those on the top of the Keep, and we steel ourselves for battle...